Cytlan/openbgi/README.md

 The strategy is just to implement an opcode, run the game and see if it crashes.
 It's a pretty crude technique, but it'll work for now.

+Milestones reached:
+* Reimplemented enough basic opcodes for Tayutama to run.

 Debugger
 --------